 Who Can Join?

-Our mission is to enable ex-military leaders to achieve their full potential in the marketplace, through our common values, teamwork, mentorship and our network’s connectivity.
+Our mission is to enable ex-military personnel to achieve their full potential in the post service careers, through our common values, teamwork, mentorship and our network’s connectivity.
 Given our mission, membership to Treble Victor Group is restricted to those who have served in the military.

 We welcome men and women from all parts of the Canadian Armed Forces including Army, Navy and Air Force as well as those who have service within international militaries.
 All ranks are welcome and there are no minimum service requirements.
 We do however require that you are referred by an existing member of the group.